-These make spectacular gifts for others because they involve your homemade touch, plus quite often they’re consumable, meaning they don’t wind up filling someone’s closet with junk.
+These make spectacular gifts for others because they involve your personal touch — something you can’t buy from a store — and quite often they’re consumable, meaning they don’t wind up filling someone’s closet with junk.
 Even better – include a personal handwritten note with the gift.

-6. Master the thirty day rule.
+6. Master the 30-day rule.

 7. Write a list before you go shopping – and stick to it.

 One of the easiest ways to save money is to only shop when you have a list.
 Because when you’re without one, you typically end up making impulse buys and unplanned purchases – all things that cost money.

 Creating a list before you go to the grocery store is especially important.
 Not only can it help you buy items that fit with your meal plan, but it can also help you avoid buying food you might waste.
 Always create a list and, more importantly, stick to it.

 8. Invite friends over instead of going out.